Mrdeejonez/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variablse shows all the set variables for the user

 6-creat_local_variable creates alocal variable for the curent instance of bash

+7-create_globale_variable exports to global bash